Bensley7/ML_TEST_SERVIER/README.md

 servier evaluate --model_path ./models/model_name.pt --val_data_path ./data/dataset_single_test.csv
 ```
 - As for training you add the configs depending on the exercice
-- I can add a factory to switch between models..
-For the lack of time I dind'nt.

 #### prediction
 ```